 Doug lives in Harrisonburg with his wife, Cristina, and two young sons, Alex and Evan.
 They enjoy many outdoors activities, and take as many opportunities as possible to go camping and traveling.

-Dr. Julia Halterman is an Assistant Professor of Biology at EMU who has taught Human Anatomy and Physiology I & II, Animal Form & Function, Mammalian Physiology, and Nutrition Fundamentals.
-Julia also serves as faculty for the MA in Biomedicine program and instructs the graduate-level Human Gross & Microscopic Anatomy cadaver dissection course and a Biomedicine Transdisciplinary Seminar.
+Dr. Julia Halterman is an Assistant Professor of Biology at EMU who has taught Human Anatomy and Physiology I & II, Animal Form & Function, Mammalian Physiology, Mammalian Anatomy, and Nutrition Fundamentals.
+Julia also serves as faculty for the MA in Biomedicine program and instructs the graduate-level Human Anatomy cadaver dissection course, a Biomedicine Transdisciplinary Seminar, and Medical Terminology.
 Julia received her B.S. in Biology at Texas A&M University and her Ph.D. in Pharmacology at the University of Virginia.
 While completing a postdoctoral fellowship at the University of Virginia, Julia taught as an Adjunct Assistant Professor at Piedmont Virginia Community College.

 Cardiovascular disease is the leading cause of death in America, and atherosclerotic plaque build-up in the arteries of the body can lead to heart attack or stroke.
 Julia’s research is focused on better understanding the molecular mechanisms that drive vascular disease.
 She is working to characterize the role of the transcription factor NFAT5 in its regulation of vascular smooth muscle cells and macrophages in atherosclerotic plaques.
 Apart from teaching and research, Julia enjoys time with her husband, family and friends and loves being active outdoors.

 Dr. Greta Ann Herin is currently on sabbatical at the Computational and Experimental Neuroplasticity Laboratory in the Krasnow Institute for Advanced Studies, George Mason University.